beeldengeluid/dane-asr-worker/README.md

 ### Creating secret for private registry

+**Note** YOU CAN SKIP THIS STEP, SINCE ALL THE REQUIRED IMAGES ARE IN A PUBLIC REPO

-Since the current registry is a private AWS ECR, it is necessary to create a k8s `Secret` before the configured `Pods` are able to pull the images from it.
+In case your docker registry is private, e.g. using AWS ECR, it is necessary to create a k8s `Secret` before the configured `Pods` are able to pull the images from it.
 You can do this with:

 ```
 kubectl create secret docker-registry xomg-aws-registry --docker-server={aws-server} --docker-username=AWS --docker-password={password}